Celesca/FinalProject-Frontend-DevInit/README.md

 * Calendar feature :
 <br>Organize and plan the event in the calendar.
 They will alert you at the Home page 3 days before the event will occur.
 * Daily Journal feature :
 <br>Take a note from the story or lecture and review it in the future.
+Using the local storage to load and manage the journal data.
 * To-do List feature:
 <br>Forgot to do something you need to?
 Note some lists and do it to clear.
+Using the local storage to load and manage the to-do list data.
+* Alert feature:
+<br>When you finally enter the home page.
+If you have some events that will going to occur in 3 days.
+It will start to alert.
+<br>When you clicked the important button such as Delete Button, It will also generated the alert before the action.
+* Light/Dark Mode feature:
+<br>There is a theme switcher at the navbar.
+When toggle the button, the theme will be switch to its color theme.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>